Dreaming381/Latios-Framework/Documentation~/Kinemation Animation and Rendering/Getting Started - Part 1.md

 the meshes get bound to the skeleton, not the armature `GameObjects`.

 By default, Kinemation treats anything with an `Animator` as a skeleton.
-That `GameObject` and all descendants become bones (except Skinned Meshes).
+That `GameObject` and all descendants become bones (except Skinned Meshes and child Animator hierarchies).
 This means the “skeleton” is usually also a “bone”.
 For optimized hierarchies, Kinemation creates a de-optimized shadow hierarchy and analyzes that instead.

-However, which bones are part of a skeleton can be completely overridden by a user.
+However, Kinemation also allows skeletons to be built procedurally from code.

 ## Anatomy of a Character at Runtime